Downeaster (train)

 The Downeaster is a 145 mi passenger train service operated by Amtrak and managed by the Northern New England Passenger Rail Authority (NNEPRA), an agency of the state of Maine.
 Named for the Down East region of Maine, the train operates five daily round trips between North Station in Boston, Massachusetts, and Brunswick, Maine, with ten intermediate stops.

 In fiscal 2024, the Downeaster carried 598,426 passengers, up 27.0% from the previous year.
-It earned ticket revenue of 13,051,548, up from 10,420,681, for a farebox recovery of 50%.
+It earned ticket revenue of $13,051,548, up from $10,420,681, for a farebox recovery ratio of 50%.

 History

 Previous service

 The Downeaster follows the route historically used by the Pine Tree and Flying Yankee trains that traveled from Bangor to Boston and were operated jointly by the Boston & Maine Railroad and Maine Central Railroad.
 Passenger operations between Portland and Boston ceased in 1965.